caianyuan/YaoDao/README.md

 # YaoDao
 YaoDaoJi
-This is a WuXia Game, reference of a novel YaoDaoJi that writed by MoMoHou
+This is a WuXia Game, reference of a novel named YaoDaoJi, writed by MoMoHou.